-What makes these places the best countries for Americans to move to from USA
+The best countries for Americans to move to from USA

-This list covers some of the best destinations for Americans and their families to move to in 2022.
+This list covers some of the best destinations for Americans and their families to move to in 2023.
 It’s based on the latest available data on things like potential expat earnings, quality of life, healthcare and more.
 However, please remember to always do your own research into local COVID-19 restrictions.

 It makes sense that due to geography, the vast majority of North American expatriates choose to base themselves within the Americas – that is South America, Central America or Canada.
 However, Europe and Asia are also popular with US expats.